srycyk/mine/README.md

 ## Introduction

 A framework for visiting, and collecting data from, a series of web-pages.
-The HTTP requests it makes are virtually indistinguishable from an regular web browsing session.
+The HTTP requests it makes are virtually indistinguishable from a regular web browsing session.
 Also, it dramatically reduces the amount of code you need to write to scrape a site.